Documentation for TensorQEC.

 Fields

-• output::PauliString{N}: A mapped Pauli string as the output.
+• output::PauliGroupElement{N}: A mapped Pauli group element as the output.

 • circuit::ChainBlock: The circuit (simplified, with linear structure).